AlgoMaster Logo

 We have a list of people, each with a birth year and a death year.
 A person is alive during any year from their birth year up to (but not including) their death year.
 We need to find which year had the most people alive, and if there's a tie, return the earliest such year.

-The key detail to notice is the half-open interval: a person born in 1993 who dies in 1999 is alive during years 1993, 1994, 1995, 1996, 1997, and 1998, but NOT 1999.
-This "alive during [birth, death - 1]" rule is the kind of off-by-one detail that trips people up, so it's worth nailing down before writing any code.
+The interval is half-open: a person born in 1993 who dies in 1999 is alive during years 1993, 1994, 1995, 1996, 1997, and 1998, but NOT 1999.
+The death year is excluded.
+Getting this boundary right is the difference between a correct and an off-by-one answer.

 Key Constraints: